![]() |

 User's Guide

-Welcome to UARC's IRLP Node.
-This node is part of the Internet Radio Linking Project, a network of many radio systems across the globe connected via the internet.
+Welcome to UARC's IRLP and Echolink Node!
+This node is part of the IRLP network, the Internet Radio Linking Project, linking many radio systems across the globe connected via the internet.
 With this network this repeater may be connected to one or more other linked radio systems providing access to these other places via 2 meters.

-Before going any farther, please read IRLP Operating Guidelines.
+Before going any farther, please read IRLP/Echolink Operating Guidelines.

-This is a common-sense guide that briefly explains hows, whys, and etiquette of IRLP operation.
+This is a common-sense guide that briefly explains hows, whys, and etiquette of IRLP/Echolink operation.

 For a printable, easy-to-use info sheet about UARC's node, click here.